-If any of you know of any space that might be suitable for hosting a non-commercial exhibition, please let me know.
+If anyone knows of a space that might be suitable for hosting such a non-commercial exhibition, please let me know.
 Thank you !

-Please note: This page is very much in development and will frequently change.
-We urge you to visit frequently, to follow the developments.
-Please, dont forget to refresh your browser (sometimes the old pages are stored on the memory and you will actualy not see the changes me made.)
-We also ask you to spread the word about the project, we are not sponsored and we have minuscule publicity budget.
-Thank you !
+Please note: This page is very much in development and will change regularly.
+We urge you to visit from time to time to follow developments.
+And please, don't forget to refresh your browser - sometimes old pages get stored on the memory and you will not be able to see any changes that have been made.
+We also ask you to spread the word about the project, as we are not sponsored and have but a minuscule publicity budget.
+Thank you!